Skip to Content

 What Are Amp Ratings on a Solar Charge Controller?

 An amp is a unit of electrical current, and all solar charge controllers have a maximum amp rating.
-The current/amp rating is the maximum charging current that the solar charge controller can output to the attached battery bank.
+The current rating is the maximum charging current the solar charge controller can supply to the attached battery bank.
+However, the power rating of solar panels is measured in Watts and is determined by the output current and voltage (for most RVs, the battery-charging voltage is either 12V or 24V).

+For example, a 30-amp (30A) charge controller with a 12V output can handle up to 360 Watts (30A x 12V).
 That same charge controller (30A) charging a battery bank with a 24V output will be capable of charging up to 720 Watts (30A x 24V).

 Our Xantrex Inverter-Charger control panel.